LIVECREATION OS® WORLD-MANUFACTURING SYSTEMEST. 2026 · PERTH, WESTERN AUSTRALIAPOWERED BY CANONLOCK® IISYS v4.0

 Journaling systems enforce honesty structurally: the dice are on your desk and the consequences are in your handwriting.
 Nothing stops you from cheating except that cheating a solo game is pointless, and the culture knows it.

-AI tools have historically failed this test.
-Most will let you declare you have a dragon-slaying sword and cheerfully write it into canon, which dissolves the stakes that make a campaign worth having.
-If you evaluate an AI game master, this is the first thing to probe: claim something false and see if the world pushes back.
+A transcript-only setup can fail this test by accepting an item that was never established.
+Some products add rules or structured state specifically to prevent that.
+If you evaluate an AI narrator, this is the first thing to probe: claim something false and see if the world pushes back.
 In Creation OS, an action the record cannot support gets refused rather than improvised into truth.
-We wrote up why that matters in why most AI RPGs let you cheat.
+We wrote up why that matters in why transcript-only roleplay can accept unsupported actions.

 The honest decision matrix